Boiling Point (2021 film): Plot

-Andy Jones is Head Chef of Jones & Sons, an upmarket restaurant in London.
+Andy Jones is head chef of Jones & Sons, an upmarket restaurant in London.
 Andy is embarrassed to learn that his restaurant has been downgraded from a Food Hygiene Rating of 5 to a 3 following an audit by a food inspector, mostly due to insufficient administration and subpar sanitation at several work stations: new cold chef Camille washed her hands in the food preparation sink; while demi-chef Tony was not wearing gloves shucking oysters, thus risking cross-contamination.

 After the inspector leaves, Andy reprimands the kitchen staff for their lack of thoroughness, albeit backtracks upon learning the turbot he prepared earlier was discarded by the inspector for being unlabelled.
 Front of house manager Beth calls a meeting to discuss the evening's service being overbooked and warns short-fused saucier Freeman about his loud swearing.
 She then mentions they have a marriage proposal at one table; and also, a booking for celebrity chef Alastair Skye (with whom Andy previously worked) plus his guest, Sara Southworth—a known food critic.
 Andy is frustrated that Beth didn't forewarn him in time to prepare.

 During dinner service, conflict begins to brew in the kitchen and dining room.
-Beth annoys the kitchen staff with micromanagement; the intended proposal girlfriend Mary's nut allergy was not entered into the system beforehand, irritating sous-chef Carly; Andrea, a black waitress, is treated with hostility by an aggressive racist guest, in contrast to her white colleague, Robyn; young pastry chef Jamie is revealed to be self-harming, but is comforted by mentor Emily; Sophia, a pregnant kitchen porter, spars with lazy, disrespectful co-worker Jake; the French Camille struggles with Andy's Scouser and other British regional accents; and Tony feels out of his element at an atypical station.
+Beth annoys the kitchen staff with micromanagement; the intended proposal girlfriend Mary's nut allergy was not entered into the system beforehand, irritating sous-chef Carly; Andrea, a black waitress, is treated with hostility by an aggressive racist guest, in contrast to her white colleague, Robyn; young pastry chef Jamie is revealed to be self-harming, but is comforted by mentor Emily; Sophia, a pregnant kitchen porter, spars with lazy, disrespectful co-worker Jake; the French Camille struggles with Andy's scouse and other British regional accents; and Tony feels out of his element at an atypical station.

 Tension is further exacerbated when Beth demands the already-stressed chef Carly go off-menu by preparing steak and chips to appease a group of "influencer" guests.
 When a lamb dish is returned for being supposedly undercooked, Carly berates Beth.
 She blames Beth for neither properly instructing her staff nor entering guests' food allergies into the system beforehand.
 She scolds her for failing the restaurant with her insufficiency, and that no staff member likes her.
 Carly is also outraged to learn indirectly that she will not be getting a wage increase.
 Beth retreats to the toilets in tears, admitting to her father, the owner, on the phone that she feels inadequate.